treaddevs/Ice-Cream-Shoppe/README.md

 # Ice-Cream-Shoppe
-Ice Cream Shoppe program to indicate how many cartons of ice cream were used based on scoop size:
+Ice Cream Shoppe program indicates how many cartons of ice cream were used in total Based on the selected scoop's radius sizes, and the number of scoops given:

 The user is prompted to enter:
 1) Radius of the first scooper